benji/darwins-dream-cpp/README.md

   * some kind of gravity to have creatures a bit more balanced
   * for fun we could try to kill creatures whose head touches another creature, and see what shapes derive from it?

-- Code cleanup:
-  * make sure registryXYZ is correct even for Z=0